thelonious/kld-intersections/README.md

 ---

-A library of intersection algorithms covering all permutations of the following SVG shapes:
+A library of intersection algorithms covering all permutations for any two of the following SVG shapes:

 - Quadratic Bézier
 - Cubic Bézier